Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 The Same Rules Apply When Choosing New Carpet

-So when buying new CARPET, you want the wisdom and advice of someone who has had many years of "hands-on" experience with the type of carpet you want to purchase.
-You want someone who can tell you how well the carpet performs over time, how long it will last under certain applications similar to yours, if there are any common problems or consumer complaints and how to take proper care of your new carpet.
-That person is The Mechanic.
-In carpet terms that is the same person as the Carpet Installer
+So when buying new CARPET, you want the wisdom and advice of someone who has had many years of "hands-on" experience with the same type of carpet you are considering.
+You want someone who can tell you how well the carpet performs over time, how long it will last under applications similar to yours, and if there are any common problems or complaints.
+That person is The Mechanic, in carpet terms that is the same person known as the Carpet Installer.

 The Carpet Mechanic